AarjanPokharel/CICD-With-AWS-and-GithubActions/ReadMe.md

 Building AWS infrasturcture using Terraform and utilizing CICD via Github Actions to deploy a dockerized Flask app within an ec2 instance.

-WHAT HAS BEEN DONE:
+WHAT HAS BEEN ACCOMPLISHED:
 ----------------------
-1. Created AWS infrastructure using terraform.
-This includes:
+1. Created AWS infrastructure using terraform, which includes:
 - a VPC
 - a public subnet
 - an internet gateway